ibexa/documentation-user/docs/getting_started.md

 ![My dashboard](img/dashboard.png "My dashboard")

-You can always return to the **My dashboard** screen by selecting the logo in the upper left corner.
+You can always return to the **My dashboard** screen by clicking the logo in the upper left corner.

-The top bar allows you to move between important sections of the application.
+The left side menu allows you to move between important sections of the application.

 ![Top bar](img/top_bar.png "Top bar")